 As a chamber musician on both organ and harpsichord, Riyehee Hong has founded and directed ensembles dedicated to 17th- and 18th-century repertoire, giving first performances of newly discovered works.
 She has transcribed several violin concertos for organ and violin, participating as organist in performances of those works.

 Living in Spain, she has been played important places such as El escorial, Catedral de Madrid, Capilla Real de Madrid, Basilica San Francisco del Grande, Auditorio Nacional de Madrid, Catedral de Murcia, University of Compostela, etc.

 Riyehee Hong received her Doctor of Musical Arts from the Moores School of Music, The University of Houston; a Master of Music from Boston University; a Master of Divinity from Hanshin University, Seoul, Korea (focus on Liturgy and Music), and a Bachelor of Theology from Yonsei University in Seoul (focus on Social Ethics).

 Her CD of North German Baroque organ music, performed on Taylor & Boody’s op.
-12 organ (York Springs, Pennsylvania) was recently released by Loft Recordings, and is available for purchase through this website or by e-mail to firstname.lastname@example.org
+12 organ (York Springs, Pennsylvania) released by Loft Recordings, and Spanish Baroque organ music, performed on two original organs in Tordesillas, Spain, release by CABLEMUSICAL are available for purchase through this website or by e-mail to firstname.lastname@example.org